MongolCJ/ManiaCJ/CJ.md

 ## ChordJack Selection

-# This file is about chordjack maps, maps from mania that i liked and enjoy.
+# This file is about chordjack maps, maps from mania that i liked and enjoy and also tools and other crap that i save around.

 # ★★★★ TOOLS and other crap ★★★★
 ## /////////////////////////////////////////////////////////////////////////////////////////////////////